akka/akka-grpc/docs/src/main/paradox/buildtools/sbt.md

 By default, the plugin will run generators against proto sources in the `Compile` directories, as well as the `Test` ones if there are some.

+The settings documented above can have different values for each configuration, allowing you for example to generate in `Test`
+(and in `Test` only) client stubs for a service defined in `Compile`.

 If you have other configurations with proto sources (for example `IntegrationTest`), you can enable the plugin on them:

 ```